onzfonz/comp227/src/content/0/en/part0b.md

 ### CSS

-The `head` element of the HTML code of the Notes page contains a [link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) tag, which determines that the browser must fetch a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) style sheet from the address [main.css](https://studies.cs.helsinki.fi/exampleapp/main.css).
+The `head` element of the HTML code of the Notes page contains a [link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) tag.
+This `link` tag determines that the browser must fetch a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) style sheet from the address [main.css](https://studies.cs.helsinki.fi/exampleapp/main.css).

 Cascading Style Sheets, or CSS, is a style sheet language used to determine the appearance of web pages.